 Houston has experienced its share of Australian cafes, with coffee shop Bluestone Lane, also based in New York, now serving “brekkie” at three outposts in the city.
 Now, another New York City-based Australian cafe chain is coming to Bayou City.

-Citizens — a cafe and all-day breakfast spot championing Australian culture and cuisine — will open an outpost in Montrose in early June, according to a release.
+Citizens — a cafe and all-day breakfast spot championing Australian culture and cuisine — will open its Houston outpost in Montrose on Wednesday, June 7, according to a release.

 Situated next to Velvet Taco at 907 Westheimer Road, across from the Montrose Collective, Citizens of Montrose will make breakfast an all-day affair with Australian twists on American classics, and will feature a special area called The Waiting Room, where diners can self-serve beer and coffee from taps.
 Menu highlights include hearty dishes like Citizens’ homemade Banana Bread French Toast with miso butterscotch, barbecue pulled pork benedicts using cheddar biscuits, and cast-iron chorizo baked eggs, plus lunch options like a fried chicken sandwich with yuzu aioli, smashed double brisket burgers, and miso chicken and harissa salads.
 Diners will also find various coffees, nitro cold brews, cocktails, and classic flat white coffee — an Australian favorite, and if the menu is anything like its sister restaurants in New York, avocado toast and a variety of “brekkie” sandwiches will surely be on the menu.